bharryc/Personal-Projects/README.md

 ### Dependencies

-Depending on the lproject you might need:
+Depending on the project you might need:
 * Java
 * Python
 * Haskell